 The Textile Product Wholesaling industry purchases, sells and redistributes textile products to retailers, manufacturers and other organisations throughout the country.
 These products mainly include bed linen, blankets, doonas, pillows, towelling, curtains, blinds, rope and string.
-Textile product wholesalers provide the link between textile manufacturers (domestic and foreign) and retailers and other organisations that use or sell textile products.
+Textile product wholesalers connect textile manufacturers (domestic and foreign) with retailers and other organisations that use or sell textile products.

-The industry has stagnated over the past few years with declining profit margins, increased demand for discounted products from retailers and shrinking local textile and clothing manufacturing industries... purchase to read more
+Over the past five years, the industry has struggled with declining profit margins, increased pressure for discounted products from retailers, and shrinking local textile and clothing manufacturing industries... purchase to read more

 Industry Report - Industry Investment Chapter

+The Textile Product Wholesaling industry exhibits a low level of capital intensity.
+IBISWorld estimates that for every dollar spent on capital costs, $8.40 is spent on wages.
 The industry's capital investment requirements are increasing as firms adopt labour-saving technologies, such as inventory control systems.
-Although capital intensity levels are rising, workers continue to play a critical role in the wholesaling function as people are employed to store, organise and deliver inventory.
+Although capital intensity is rising, workers continue to play a critical role in the wholesaling function as people are employed to store, organise and deliver inventory.
 Many wholesalers also employ workers to provide customer service to downstream retailers.

 Capital investment varies among industry participants.
 Large wholesalers are typically less labour intensive as they are usually advanced in adopting labour-saving technology... purchase to read more